any-docs/css/content/guides/values_and_units/using_math_functions/index.md

 ## `max()`: Finding the maximum value in a set

 Similar to `min()`, sometimes we don't want the value of a CSS property to go below a certain number.
 For example, we might want the width of our content container to be the _larger_ of "the full width of our screen" and "500 pixels."
-In those cases, we can use the CSS math function {{cssxref("max()")}}.
+In those cases, we can use the CSS math function `max()`.

 The `max()` math function takes a set of comma-separated values as arguments and returns the largest of those values, e.g.: